 9. Hiking and Backpacking Resources

-The best time to hike the Columbine Lake Trail is mid-July through mid-September.
+The best months to hike the Columbine Lake Trail are mid-July through mid-September.
 These three months are your sweet spot – high-elevation snowbanks will mostly have melted off, and fall snowstorms shouldn’t be a threat.

 Start your hike in the morning and plan on reaching Columbine Lake by noon to avoid afternoon rain and erratic alpine thunderstorms.